 CEOP (Child Exploitation and Online Protection) is an organisation run by the NCA (National Crime Agency), and is therefore government run.
 They are tasked with keeping children (and adults) safe while online.
 As well as offering many resources to educate children in this area, they are also somewhere where safety concerns can be raised if required.
 We teach the children in KS2 about this ‘report’ feature (while encouraging them to speak to an adult and complete it together wherever possible) and have included a link above so that parents can familiarise themselves with it too.
 You will also see the link on various social networking and messaging websites.

-tell – tell someone if you see something that you don’t like or upsets you; and
+Tell – tell someone if you see something that you don’t like or upsets you;